SuzannaLin/CCT_L4S/README.md

 This repo is a modification of CVPR 2020 paper: Semi-Supervised Semantic Segmentation with Cross-Consistecy Training, which adapts the traditional consistency training framework of semi-supervised learning for semantic segmentation, with an extension to weak-supervised learning and learning on multiple domains.
-That repo can be found here https://github.com/yassouali/CCT
+CCT repo can be found here https://github.com/yassouali/CCT

 <p align="center"><img src="https://yassouali.github.io/cct_page/files/overview.png" width="450"></p>